-For nearly a decade, he was the Wine Editor and Chief Wine Critic at the The San Francisco Chronicle.
+For nearly a decade, he was the Wine Editor and Chief Wine Critic of The San Francisco Chronicle.
 During that time, he ran the paper’s wine and drinks coverage, including the only standalone wine section in an American newspaper.

 Because of his coverage of wines throughout California and around the world, and his selection of the Chronicle’s annual Top 100 Wines, Bonné developed a national and international readership, and built a global reputation for his authority and integrity as a wine critic and journalist.

 Bonné is the author of The New California Wine (Ten Speed Press), which was honored as the Roederer International Wine Book of the Year, and the forthcoming The New Wine Rules, which is scheduled for publication in several international editions.
 He is currently working on a new book, The New French Wine and The New Wine Rules.

-Previously Bonné was the lifestyle editor and wine columnist for MSNBC, where he also worked as a producer and correspondent, covering everything from politics to the airline industry.
+Previously Bonné was the lifestyle editor and wine columnist at MSNBC, where he also worked as a producer and correspondent, covering everything from politics to the airline industry.